 Surgery is often a key component of treatment for recurrent thyroid cancer, followed by repeated radioiodine treatments.

 However, some patients with recurrent disease are resistant to radioactive iodine treatment, meaning their thyroid cells do not take up the iodine.
-Treatments are more limited for these patients, and they may benefit from participating in a clinical trial evaluating new, innovative approaches to treating thyroid cancer.
+Treatments are more limited for these patients, they may benefit from systemic therapy with newer precision cancer medicines, or participating in a clinical trial evaluating new, innovative approaches to treating thyroid cancer.

 If patients with recurrent thyroid cancer have not already had their thyroid removed, they will likely undergo a total thyroidectomy to remove the rest of their thyroid and any other cancer in the neck region.
 Patients who have had their thyroid removed also often have recurrent cancer in the neck region and will undergo surgery to have as much of the cancer as possible removed.